jOURNEY OF fAITH

-WEEK OF: October 26, 2025
+WEEK OF: November 9, 2025

 What's Up?

 • Give us an update on your life right now - what’s something that happened this past week, or is soon to happen in your life?
 And how are you feeling about it?
-(Let’s go around in a circle and answer this one, and have someone in the group write this stuff down so we can follow up on it when we’re together again!)

 This Week's Conversation